From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: : A Controlled Benchmark for Inference-Driven Linkage

-\paragraph{Scenario generation and validation.}
+\textbf{Scenario generation and validation.}

-As shown in Figure~\ref{fig:benchmark_pipeline}, the sampled seed conditions both scenario generation and the construction of a paired-source instance with a unique ground-truth linkage.
+As shown in Figure~\ref{fig:benchmark_pipeline}, the sampled seed conditions both scenario generation and the construction of a paired-source instance in which exactly one individual appears in both $D_{\text{anon}}$ and $D_{\text{aux}}$.
 Conditioned on the fingerprint type $f$, we generate candidate scenarios defining a plausible task context, an anonymized source $D_{\text{anon}}$, an auxiliary source $D_{\text{aux}}$, and a specific attribute schema.
 The schema operationalizes $f$ by partitioning features into three roles: contextual features, sparse identification anchors, and side-only attributes.
 Contextual features are shared attributes that align the two sources at a broad level and make cross-source comparison possible; sparse identification anchors are rarer and more distinctive shared attributes that sharply narrow the candidate set; side-only attributes appear in only one source.